maxx89/sociamini/README.md

 sociamini
 =========

 Sociamini is micro social networking engine devloped by pranjal pandey.
-It is in devlopment phase anfd cannot be used for production
+It is in devlopment phase and cannot be used for production

 sociamini also contains
 --------------------------